cybergis/cybergis-compute-mpi-helloworld/README.md

-# A MPI-based HelloWorld implementation in CyberGIS-Compute V2
+# A MPI-based HelloWorld toy model for CyberGIS-Compute V2

 This repo implemented a MPI-based HelloWorld toy model for CyberGIS-Compute V2.
 Model developers who may want to contribute their own models to CyberGIS-Compute can use this as an example.